MFlisar/ComposeDialogs/documentation/docs/usage.md

 * dialog style (dialog, bottom sheet, fullscreen)
 * custom buttons (zero, one or two) with custom texts
 * a options variable to set up features like `dismissOnButtonClick`, `dismissOnBackPress` and `dismissOnClickOutside`
-* a event callback for the close event and button click event
+* an event callback for the close event and button click event

 Check out the advanced region on the side for more details.